microsoft/BotBuilder-Samples/experimental/language-generation/README.md

     await turnContext.sendActivity(ActivityFactory.createActivity(lgEngine.evaluateTemplate("WordGameReply", { GameName = "MarcoPolo" } )));
 ```
 -->

 ## Multi-lingual generation and language fallback policy

-Quite often your bot might target more than one spoken/ display language.
+Your bot might target more than one spoken/display language.
 To do this, you can manage separate instances of TemplateEngine, one per target language.
-See [here][25] for an example.
+See the multi-turn-prompt-with-language fallback [sample][25] for an example of how to add language fallback to your bot.

 ## Grammar check and correction

 The current library does not include any capabilities for grammar check or correction.

 <!--
 ## Expand api